ZupIT/beagle-flutter/README.md

 In the version number, `x` refers to a version of the Beagle Web, because Beagle Flutter uses this lib under the hood.

-## Null safety compatibility
-For now, we'll not support null safety for the alpha versions, however this is a high priority implementation and should be available in future versions.

 ## Installation
 1. Open the file `pubspec.yaml` in the root of your project.
 2. Under `dependencies`, add `beagle: ^0.9.0-alpha`, or whatever the most recent version is.